Azure/Non-time-Series-Anomaly-Detection/README.md

    o  **Non-TS**: Distribution of each slice is estimated, and the similarity between estimated distributions is used to measure the relationship between two slices.
 The minor relationships are anomalies.

-5. Label: users can also label some samples based on the platform’s outputs to refine the data.
+5. **Label**: users can also label some samples based on the platform’s outputs to refine the data.
 To improve the detection performance further, our platform has a semi-supervised learning process to make use of the additional labeled data.

 Scenarios: a supermarket is now selling 18 fruits with different prices and with colorful 18 posters.